EcoEnclose logo

 Which carrier should I choose?

 UPS is a more affordable way to ship larger orders, but they charge a brokerage fee ($10+) even for orders shipping to Canada.
 Orders under USD 200 shipping to a residential address can expect to pay about USD 40 in importing fees at delivery.
 The higher the value of the goods, the higher the import fee rate.
-But as mentioned, even when adding an average of 12% additional cost when shipping UPS, it still makes better financial sense for larger orders to ship UPS.
+Even when adding an average of 12% additional cost when shipping UPS, it still makes better financial sense for larger orders to ship UPS.

 Was this article helpful?